eweissm/eweissm.github.io/_portfolio/portfolio-8.md

 collection: portfolio
 ---

-Shown below is a listing of various mixed media (wood, resin, and metal work) which I have made
+Shown below is a listing of various mixed media (wood, resin, and metal work) which I have made.

+As an aside, I want to apologize for the poor camera work.
+The majority of these projects were gifts, so I no longer have access to the projects to take proper photos.

 **Terrarium Stand**